jacobgil/pytorch-grad-cam/README.md

 `pip install grad-cam`

-This is a repository with state of the art methods for Explainable AI for computer vision.
+This is a package with state of the art methods for Explainable AI for computer vision.
 This can be used for diagnosing model predictions, either in production or while developing models.
 The aim is also to serve as a benchmark of algorithms and metrics for research of new explainability methods.